Cultivating Color: Tracking the Elusive History of Autumn & Mountain Sage Warm Pastel Hybrids -- Part II

-As the second article in a two-part series about Jame Sages ( S. x jamensis), this post helps introduce Cultivating Color, our new, ongoing blog feature about different aspects of color in the Salvia garden.
-This article is partly based on the observations of Dr. Richard F. Dufresne, an organic chemist and nurseryman who began growing sages in the 1970s.
+As the second article in a two-part series about Jame Sages (S. x jamensis), this post helps introduce Cultivating Color, our new, ongoing blog feature about different aspects of color in the Salvia garden.
+This article is partly based on the observations of the late Dr. Richard F. Dufresne, an organic chemist and nurseryman who began growing sages in the 1970s.

 We lead you up cloudy peaks (please see the sidebar Discovering Pastel Hybrid Sages on Sky Islands) before concluding with a journey through warm pastel Jame Sages in the Flowers by the Sea catalog.
 This article also takes a brief detour into the valley of maddening confusion (see the section "Will the Real Señorita Leah Please Stand Up") as we consider the question of plant identification when local growing conditions or photographic lighting cause variations in floral color.

 But first, we go back in time to 1846.

 Plant collecting presents difficulties.
 Some are perilous; others are simply frustrating and exhausting.

 It was a risky job that led 19th century Santa Fe trader and amateur botanist Josiah Gregg -- a former Tennessean -- to collect native plants in the wilds of Mexico.